The Lean Language Reference

 Array.eraseIdxIfInBounds.{u} {α : Type u}

-Remove the element at a given index from an array, or do nothing if the index is out of bounds.
+Removes the element at a given index from an array.
+Does nothing if the index is out of bounds.

-This function takes worst case O(n) time because it has to backshift all elements at positions greater than i.
+This function takes worst-case O(n) time because it back-shifts all elements at positions greater than i.

 🔗def